We went to test out the Leavenworth Adventure Park on their opening weekend, and hereās what my kid-testers want other kids to know:

 Around the Adventure Park

 The alpine coaster is the biggest draw and has the longest lines.
 It was our familyās unanimous favorite.
 Start there.
-The other three attractions are basically walk-up.
+The other two attractions are basically walk-up.
+(Editors note: They used to have the bungee trampoline, but it is discontinued for this year).

 For tots under 3, donāt worry.
 Mineral mining is fun for all ages.
 You buy a 3-pound bag of rough from guest services and sift it through running water to uncover your gems.
 Thereās also a viewing area on the third floor of the building with an exciting view of the alpine coaster.
 Bonus: the third floor is air-conditioned, and my kids were grateful for a cooling-off break.